MSUDataAnalytics/Archive/assets/FAQ.md

 > Can I complete this class in `[insert some programming language here]`?

 Sure.
 Sadly, we cannot provide instruction in multiple programming languages; it's simply not realistic.
-However,
+However, we encourage you to become familiar with multiple languages.
+You'll find that it becomes easier to learn programming after understanding the fundamentals.
+For example, nearly all languages have `functions`, `Booleans`, and `arithmetic`.
+Most of the languages you will encounter will be [object oriented](https://en.wikipedia.org/wiki/Object-oriented_programming).
+And you'll discover things that are easier or more difficult to do in certain languages.

 ---